craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 ## Hillkeep Loyalist
 You have spent your life before adventure in the [[Grumbling Hills]] working the hard lands controlled by your Baron, [[Baron Jammu|Amethyst Jammu]], for potatoes and gold.
 When it has been necessary, you have defended these hills against those who would take them.
 This was not a joyful affair.

+> The [[Hillkeep Loyalists]] are very loosely allied with all of the other Baronies for the beni

 You gain +2 to your *Strength Score* and +1 to your *Wisdom Score*.
 You are proficient in the *Athletics* and *Sleight of Hand Skills*.
 You know [[Golopak (language)]] and your choice of one of the following;
 - [[Arthurian (language)]]